 About the Graduate Program

 Work for the PhD degree is offered in all major fields and historical periods of philosophy.
 The department has strengths in epistemology, ethics, feminist philosophy, metaphysics, phenomenology, philosophy of language, philosophy of mind, philosophy of religion, and social and political philosophy.
 Our faculty reflects a variety of approaches and methodologies, including analytic, continental, historical, and pragmatic.
 Students must complete at least 47 hours of formal course work, in addition to satisfying other requirements.
 See our Rules and Procedures for a detailed statement of degree requirements.
 Those who are offered admission to our PhD program receive a full stipend, tuition waiver, and health insurance for five years.
-We admit students for a terminal MA (24 hours of coursework plus a thesis) only under special circumstances.
+We admit students for a terminal MA (30 hours of coursework) only under special circumstances.

 How to Apply to the Graduate Program in Philosophy